 What does it cost to participate?

-Nothing, the Walk & Serve is a free event - open to the public!
+Nothing, the Park & Serve is a free event!

 Funding comes from a variety of sources including profit earned from the from the Clover 5K, grant funds from a generous foundation (who wishes to remain anonymous), local businesses, 4-H Clubs, families, and the Franklin County Agricultural Society.
 Additional supporters are welcome.